vinecksie/Anki_flashcards_collection/README.md

 Anyone who needs to remember things in their daily life can benefit from Anki.
 Since it is content-agnostic and supports images, audio, videos and scientific markup (via LaTeX), the possibilities are endless.
 For example:

-Learning a language
-Studying for medical and law exams
-Memorizing people's names and faces
-Brushing up on geography
-Mastering long poems
-Even learning new DevOps skills!
+Learning a language, studying for medical and law exams, brushing up on geographey, even learning new DevOps skills!